-The Finnish word ‘sisu’ lacks an exact synonym in any language, but is often translated into English as determination, guts, perseverance and the capacity to endure significant hardships.
-It means to act rationally in the face of adversity and remain functional when the only logical thing would be to run away and/or hide.
+The Finnish word ‘sisu’ lacks an exact synonym in any language but is often translated into English as determination, guts, perseverance and the capacity to endure significant hardships.
+It means to stand your ground in the face of adversity and remain functional when the only logical thing would be to run away and/or hide.
 Etymologically the word is derived from ‘sisus´, which quite literally refers to the physical internal organs of a human or animal body (literally its ‘guts’), or it can simply mean the interior of an object.

 HOW DID SISU COME TO DENOTE DETERMINATION AND PERSISTENCE,